dandeandean/dandeandean.github.io/home-page/content/_index.md

 +++

 # Welcome
-I'm a avid tinkerer working as a DevOps Engineer & hope to share some of that in this [weblog](https://en.wiktionary.org/wiki/blog).
+I'm a avid tinkerer working as a DevOps Engineer & hope to share some of that in this dev log.